ibm-cloud-docs/activity-tracker/config_api.md

 | Create a view and attach an alert to a view.                            | `POST`   | `<ENDPOINT>/v1/config/view`          |
 | Modify an existing view and the alerts that are attached to the view.   | `PUT`    | `<ENDPOINT>/v1/config/view/<VIEWID>` |
 | Delete a view and its associated alerts.                                | `DELETE` | `<ENDPOINT>/v1/config/view/<VIEWID>` |
 {: caption="Table 1.
-LogDNA Configuration API endpoints" caption-side="top"}
+Configuration API endpoints" caption-side="top"}

 Where `<VIEWID>` represents the ID of a view.